Regents Academy

 Regents Academy was an independent school based in Manby, Lincolnshire, England.
 The school was founded in 1992 by Amanda Franklin and her husband, Stephen Franklin, a pastor in a local church.
 The school admitted both male and female pupils from ages 3 to 19.
 The school closed in 2017.

 History

-The original site for the school was in the Franklin's home, Locksley Hall, North Somercotes, Lincolnshire.
+The original site for the school was in the Franklins' home, Locksley Hall, North Somercotes, Lincolnshire.
 The school moved to new premises in Manby Park, Lincolnshire in 1995.
 Manby Park is a business park on the site of a former RAF base.
 In November 2004 the school expanded, opening a dedicated IT centre in Bowen house, a building next door to the main school.
 The School later changed name from Locksley Christian School.